Big Five game: Lion

-The lion (Panthera leo) is a large, carnivorous feline found in Africa and northwest India.
+The lion (Panthera leo) is a large, carnivorous feline found in both Africa and northwestern India.
 It has a short, tawny coat; a tufted tail; and, in the male, a heavy mane around the neck and shoulders.
-As a large and charismatic apex predator, lions are among the most popular species to view on safari tours.
+As a large and charismatic apex predator with cultural significance, lions are among the most popular species to view on safari tours.

 Leopard

-The leopard (Panthera pardus) is a large, carnivorous feline.
+The leopard (Panthera pardus) is a large, carnivorous feline which like the lion is found not just in Africa but also India (as well as the rest of Asia).
 Its fur is generally tawny with dark rosette-shaped markings.
 The leopard is the most seldom seen of the Big Five because of its nocturnal habits (it is most active between sunset and sunrise, although it may hunt during the day in some areas), and because it is wary of humans and will take flight in the face of danger.
-Leopards can be found in the savanna grasslands, brush land and forested areas in Africa.
-Among the Big Five, they are the most difficult animals to acquire a hunting license for.
+Leopards can be located in the grasslands, dense brushes, deserts, and forested areas of African savannas.

 Conservation status

 Africa's Big Five have become major concerns for wildlife conservationists in recent years.
 The African lion and African leopard are both classified as vulnerable.
-The African savanna elephant is listed as endangered by the IUCN as of 2021.
+The African savanna elephant is classified as endangered by the IUCN as of 2021.
 The southern white rhinoceros and African buffalo are classified as near threatened while the black rhinoceros is classified as critically endangered.